Section Ten: 1 2

 Word Table Styles

 We'll use Table Styles to format the second table.
-Along the way, you'll
+Along the way, you'll learn

-design will look like something like this:
+look like something like this:

 First, we'll create the blank table itself.
 So give yourself some space on your page by hitting the Enter key on your keyboard a few times.
 Type the heading for the table.
 Now click on the Insert tab at the top of Microsoft Word.

 Click the Table item again.
-This time, select Insert Table
+This time, select Insert Table from

 When you click on Insert Table you'll see the following dialogue box appear: